-You might have a new baby at home and your sleep is way down.
+You might have a new baby at home, and your sleep is way down.
 Or you might have other stressors due to injury, a car accident, or something else.

 Any time you experience a highly charged emotional situation, scale back your trading.
 Either reduce your size or cut back your activity temporarily.
 Watch your thinking in your trading journal to see if you remain on track.
 As the issue passes, adjust activities to normal levels.

 Fear of missing out is real.
-But what’s actually worse is having an idea, failing to execute and watching it take off like you expected.
+But there is something worse.
+It’s having an idea, failing to execute, and watching it take off like you expected.

 Get back to the basics.
 What does your analysis tell you?
 What is the next step?